MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-D-Claims-Stolen-Property/part-35-Program-Fraud-Civil-Remedies/section-35.3.md

 (5) If the Government has made any payment (including transferred property or provided services) on a claim, a person subject to a civil penalty under paragraph (a)(1) of this section shall also be subject to an assessment of not more than twice the amount of such claim or that portion thereof that is determined to be in violation of paragraph (a)(1) of this section.
 Such assessment shall be in lieu of damages sustained by the Government because of such claim.

-(b) *Statements.* (1) Except as provided in paragraph (c) of this section, any person who makes a written statement that -
+(b) *Statements.* (1) Except as provided in paragraph (c) of this section, any person who makes a written statement that—

-(i) The person knows or has reason to know -
+(i) The person knows or has reason to know—

 (A) Asserts a material fact which is false, fictitious, or fraudulent; or

 (B) Is false, fictitious, or fraudulent because it omits a material fact that the person making the statment has a duty to include in such statement; and

-(ii) Contains or is accompanied by an express certification or affirmation of the truthfulness and accuracy of the contents of the statement, shall be subject, in addition to any other remedy that may be prescribed by law, to a civil penalty of not more than $12,537 for each such statement.
+(ii) Contains or is accompanied by an express certification or affirmation of the truthfulness and accuracy of the contents of the statement, shall be subject, in addition to any other remedy that may be prescribed by law, to a civil penalty of not more than $13,508 for each such statement.

 (2) Each written representation, certification, or affirmation constitutes a separate statement.